google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 * Amber: a tool that executes AmberScript files.
-An AmberScript file (written in AmberScript) allows you to concisely provide a list of graphics commands that can be executed on graphics APIs, like Vulkan.
+An AmberScript file (written in AmberScript) allows you to concisely list graphics commands that will execute on graphics APIs, like Vulkan.
 We will use AmberScript to write a simple "Vulkan program" that draws a square, without having to write thousands of lines of C++.

-* SwiftShader: a Vulkan driver that uses your CPU to render graphics (no GPU required!).
+* SwiftShader: a Vulkan driver that uses your CPU (no GPU required!).

 * `glslangValidator`: a tool that compiles shaders written in GLSL (the OpenGL Shading Language).